 Using an instant thermometer and target temperatures to get a perfect result.Afraid of ruining a roast or any other piece of meat?
 That was me for years -- for good reason.
 I almost always overcooked them -- until I discovered the answer: use an instant thermometer and know the perfect internal temperature for each type of meat.

-When I first began to cook, some of my first efforts were roasts.
+When I first began to cook, some of my early efforts were roasts.
 No fancy cuts because they were too expensive, but a pork loin or a chicken seemed easy enough.
 I was wrong.
-I either under-cooked or more often, over-cooked them, with all my chickens ending up all cut up and rotated back to the oven just to make them edible.
+I either under-cooked or more often, over-cooked them, with all my chickens ending up all cut up and sent back to the oven just to make them edible.
 What a mess!
 Pretty soon I had enough bad experiences that I just stopped trying.
-Although my cooking skill progressed and I made very successful beef stews and coq au vin, a simple leg of lamb remained outside my reach.
+Although my cooking skill progressed and I made very successful beef stews and coq au vin, a simple roast leg of lamb remained outside my reach.

 I used to think that good cooks, and certainly chefs, well, they just knew how to do something that I couldn't seem to learn.
 Wrong.
 Instead they HAD something I didn't: an instant thermometer and a target cooking temperature.